Integrated covariances as excess observables weighted by currents and activities: Introduction

-It constitutes measures of the degree of nonreciprocity in NESS, since at equilibrium, Onsager reciprocity implies that $C^\tau_{yx} = C^\tau_{xy}$ and the AICov vanishes.
-Using $C^\tau_{yx} - C^\tau_{xy}$ as a measure of the degree of nonequilibrium is an old idea \cite{tomita1974irreversible, steinberg1986time, qian2004fluorescence, battle2016broken}.
+The AICov constitutes a measure of the degree of nonreciprocity in NESS, since at equilibrium, Onsager reciprocity implies that $C^A_{xy}(\tau)=0$ and the AICov vanishes.
+Using $C^A_{xy}(\tau)$ as a measure of the degree of nonequilibrium is an old idea \cite{tomita1974irreversible, steinberg1986time, qian2004fluorescence, battle2016broken}.
 It has more recently been studied in classical \cite{liang2023thermodynamic} and quantum \cite{van2024dissipation} systems.
 In its short lag time limit $\tau \to 0$, it has been shown to be bounded by the cycle affinity \cite{ohga2023thermodynamic}, by entropy production \cite{shiraishi2023entropy}, and by the system activity \cite{gu2024thermodynamic}.
+Moreover, for the limit $\tau\to 0$, the antisymmetric $C_{yx}^A(\tau)$ relates to odd diffusion \cite{yasuda2022time}.

 To our knowledge, no insightful bounds or exact relations are known for its time-integrated expression, namely the AICov.

-In this Letter, within the framework of Markov jump processes, we present a formalism that unifies the study of the SICov [\cref{eq:covariance-def}] and the AICov [\cref{eq:asymmetry-def}].
+In this Paper, within the frameworks of Markov jump processes and Fokker--Planck equation, we present a formalism that unifies the study of the SICov [\cref{eq:SICov-def}] and the AICov [\cref{eq:AICov-def}].
 We use it to derive exact expressions for the SICov and AICov in terms of \textit{excess observables} associated to $x$ and $y$.
 These excess observables originate from works in stochastic thermodynamics \cite{komatsu2008steady, komatsu2009representation} and are known as ``bias'' in the context of reinforcement learning \cite{ortner2024note}.
-They have been recently used in studies on nonequilibrium heat capacities, and mathematical results \cite{khodabandehlou2024poisson, ortner2024note} have revealed their relation to mean first passage times (MFPTs)~\cite{redner2001guide}.
-We also use our exact expressions to derive thermodynamic bounds for the SICov and AICov in terms of entropy production, activity, and cycle affinity.
+In the context of Markov jump processes, they have recently been used in studies on nonequilibrium heat capacities \cite{khodabandehlou2023nernst,khodabandehlou2024close,bogers2025negative}, and mathematical results \cite{khodabandehlou2024poisson, ortner2024note} have revealed their relation to mean first passage times (MFPTs)~\cite{redner2001guide}.

+We derive SICov/AIcov within Fokker--Planck formulation by taking the continuum limit with diffusive scaling of the Markov jump processes.

+We also use our exact expressions to derive thermodynamic bounds for the AICov in terms of (pseudo-)entropy production and cycle affinity.
+As an application of our theory, we study the speed up of self-averaging in nonequilibrium systems~\cite{neal2004improving,suwa2010markov,sun2010improving,duncan2016variance,coghi2021role,dechant2023thermodynamic} and provide a physical interpretation of the nonreversible Markov Chain Monte Carlo (MCMC) algorithm~\cite{bierkens2016non}.